 --timing switch followed by filename in which all timing logs will be saved.

 [root@kerneltalks ~]# script --timing=time.log capture.txt Script started, file is capture.txt [root@kerneltalks ~]# date Thu Jul 27 02:42:46 EDT 2017 [root@kerneltalks ~]# hostname kerneltalks [root@kerneltalks ~]# echo "I love kerneltalks" I love kerneltalks [root@kerneltalks ~]# exit exit Script done, file is capture.txt

 here we are saving timing information in time.log file and session recording in capture.txt file.
 Both are plain text files and can be viewed.
 If you look at time.log file :

-It has two columns data in it.
-First column denotes number of seconds elapsed after last display action.
-Second column is number of characters printed on screen.
+It has two columns of data in it.
+The first column denotes the number of seconds elapsed after the last display action.
+The second column is the number of characters printed on the screen.

 How to replay recorded Linux session

 Now both logs timing and recording need to feed

 scriptreplay command to let the show begin!
 The format and switch would be the same.
 Command used to replay session will be :